transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 **Target audience:** This topic is designed for system administrators who are responsible for setting up a Kubernetes cluster on {{site.data.keyword.cloud_notm}} and for deploying {{site.data.keyword.blockchainfull_notm}} Platform.

-If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution (OKD), {{site.data.keyword.cloud_notm}} Private V3.2.1 or Kubernetes, see [Getting started with IBM Blockchain Platform 2.5](/docs/blockchain-sw-213?topic=blockchain-sw-213-get-started-console-ocp).
+If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution (OKD), or Kubernetes, see [Getting started with IBM Blockchain Platform 2.5](/docs/blockchain-sw-25?topic=blockchain-sw-25-get-started-console-ocp).

-If you are an experienced Hyperledger Fabric customer and are interested in learning more about how to use the  {{site.data.keyword.blockchainfull_notm}} peer, CA, orderer, and smart contract containers images, see [Using the {{site.data.keyword.blockchainfull_notm}} images ](/docs/blockchain-sw-213?topic=blockchain-sw-213-blockchain-images).
+If you are an experienced Hyperledger Fabric customer and are interested in learning more about how to use the  {{site.data.keyword.blockchainfull_notm}} peer, CA, orderer, and smart contract containers images, see [Using the {{site.data.keyword.blockchainfull_notm}} images ](/docs/blockchain-sw-25?topic=blockchain-sw-25-blockchain-images).

 After you link your {{site.data.keyword.blockchainfull_notm}} Platform to your Kubernetes cluster on {{site.data.keyword.cloud_notm}}, you can launch the console to create and manage your blockchain components and experience the following important benefits: